Syllable Types: To Teach or Not to Teach?

 Date: April 5, 2023

-A syllable is a word or part of a word with one vowel sound.
-According to the International Dyslexia Association (IDA), structured literacy instruction should systematically and explicitly teach the 6 main syllable types in English:
+According to the International Dyslexia Association (IDA), structured literacy programs usually teach the 6 main syllable types in English:

 1. Closed Syllables

 Syllables closed off by one or more consonant letters.
-The vowel sound is generally short.
+The vowel sound is generally "short".

 - Examples: cat, ship, bled, stick, huff, watch, judge